 - There are different ways to obtain a battery level, you can read more about them here.

 You can replace the battery yourself in just a couple of minutes and you’ll need no special tools.

 Step 1 - Opening the beacon case

 Flip off the back of your Kontakt.io Beacon.
-You can use a screwdriver or pocket knife to do this.
+The best way to open your beacons is detecting the sides of the small tabs and apply a slight pressure to the opposite sides.
+You can use a screwdriver or other small flat tool to do this.
 There’s no need to use force, it should click off easily.

 Step 2 - Removing the board and battery